Gauge Theory in Riem(M): The conformal diffeomorphism group.

 To stress, this is a fully $\mathcal{C}$-invariant action with the same number of degrees of freedom as GR, but which does {\it not} have a Hamiltonian constraint.
+Equation \eqref{new action} is furthermore a purely geodesic-type action in Riem, with just one global lapse and thus one global notion of time, as such it also possesses inherent value in a relationalist setting.

-Now one must first of all re-perform the Stuckelberg mechanism and see what happens to refoliation during evolution.
-Secondly, since we are automatically restricted to the $\beta=0$ supermetric (see \eqref{supermetric}), we cannot recover GR in its usual ADM formalism.
-However, following York, using exactly properties of the transverse traceless tensors, York was able to recover the initial value formulation of GR \cite{York:york_method_long}.
-More recently, in \cite{3Dconf}, we were able to see GR fully as conformally invariant theory.
-So if any, this formalism has hopes only of recovering this dual formulation of GR.
-We should also call attention to the fact that \eqref{new action} is a purely geodesic-type action in Riem, with just one global lapse and thus one global notion of time.
+In the first part of this thesis we were able to see GR fully as conformally invariant theory.
+So if any, this formalism has hopes only of recovering this dual formulation of GR, something which will be investigated further.